 As you can imagine, religious celebrations in Rome—the seat of the Roman Catholic Church—are a big deal.
 Christmas in Rome is no different.
-It’s a great to city to visit during the Christmas holiday season—after all it’s the place where the celebration of Christmas began with the first Christmas mass ever said at the Church of Santa Maria Maggiore.
+It’s a great city to visit during the Christmas holiday season—after all, it’s the place where the celebration of Christmas began with the first Christmas mass ever said at the Church of Santa Maria Maggiore.
 It is maintained that the nativity scene (presepe)in Santa Maria Maggiore is the oldest in Italy.
 Carved in marble by Arnolfo di Cambio in the late 13th century it is currently on display in the museum of Santa Maria Maggiore.
 It was here that the first Christmas mass was ever said and the bells ring at midnight to signify the beginning of Christmas.

-The Christmas Market in Piazza Navona is already up and running.
-It usually kicks off in late November and runs until early January.
-Here you’ll find many stands selling all kinds of Christmas sweets (including big donuts that can be filled with nutella and nougat or torrone), ornaments and decorations, la befana (doll figures of this Italian Christmas witch), nativity scenes and gifts.
+Christmas in Rome means Piazza Navona Market.
+Usually, it kicks off in late November and runs until early January.
+Here you’ll find many stands selling all kinds of Christmas goods.
+Sweets, including big donuts that can be filled with Nutella.
+Ornaments and decorations.
+La Befana (doll figures of this Italian Christmas witch), nativity scenes, and gifts.
 There is also a big-merry-go-around and Santa Claus (Babbo Natale) sometimes makes an appearance at night.
-Then in late December a large nativity scene is erected.
+Then, in late December a large nativity scene is on display.

 Saint Peter’s Square

-Not really an Italian Christmas tradition, with the global commercialisation of this holiday, Christmas trees have become more and more popular.
-While the most famous tree in the city is in St Peter’s Square, two of the largest are erected in Piazza Venezia and near the Colosseum.
-And of course shops, hotels, and restaurants display small trees as part of their holiday themeing.
+Not really an Italian Christmas tradition, with the global commercialization of this holiday, Christmas trees have become more and more popular.
+While the most famous tree in the city is in St Peter’s Square, two of the largest are in Piazza Venezia and near the Colosseum.
+And of course shops, hotels, and restaurants display small trees as part of their holiday theming.
 Lights are the most common thing to adorn the trees as opposed to ornaments.

 Most of the lights across the city turn on after 8 December (the feast of the Immaculate conception) but be sure to check out some of the other Christmas traditions in Italy.
 You can find a pretty light display in Piazza Venezia with a big Christmas tree and nativity scene lit up and standing proud in the centre.
 Lights generally turn on from 8 December with Via del Corso lit all the way from Piazza Venezia to Piazza del Popolo.
-Many of the streets near the Spanish Steps like Via dei Condotti and Via Borgognona put up pretty light displays and you will find that the big designer fashion houses in this area like Fendi and Louis Vuitton light up and adorn their windows.
+Many of the streets near the Spanish Steps like Via dei Condotti and Via Borgognona put up pretty light displays.
+You will find that the big designer fashion houses in this area like Fendi and Louis Vuitton light up and adorn their windows.
 You will also find roving musicians and roasted chestnut stands – oh and if you’re lucky some vin brulee (hot wine).

 Due to the pretty mild temperatures, ice skating is not a big deal during Christmas in Rome.
-But, you will normally find one near Castel Sant’Angelo you will find a small Christmas market as well as an ice skating rink.
-It’s open from 10am to midnight daily and attracts locals and tourists alike.
+But, you will normally find one near Castel Sant’Angelo.
+Here you can enjoy a pretty Christmas market as well as an ice skating rink.
+It’s open from 10 am to midnight daily and attracts locals and tourists alike.